aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/index.md

 title: What are Upgradeable Plugins?
 ---

-## Developing an Upgradeable Plugin
+# How to develop an Upgradeable Plugin

 Upgradeable contracts offer advantages because you can cheaply change or fix the logic of your contract without losing the storage of your contract.
 If you want to review plugin types in depth, check out our [guide on plugin types here](../02-plugin-types.md).